spm/spm-docs/docs/tutorials/fmri/event/preprocessing.md

 up the specification of a segmentation job in the batch editor window.
 Highlight the `Volumes` field in `Data > Channels` and then select the subjects coregistered anatomical image eg. `sM03953_0007.img`.
-Change `Save Bias Corrected` so that it contains `Save Bias Corrected` instead of `Save Nothing`.
+Change `Save INU corrected` so that it contains `Save INU corrected` instead of `Save nothing`.
 At the bottom of the list, select `Forward` in `Deformation Fields`.
 Save the job file as `segment.mat` and then press the `Run` button.
 SPM will segment the structural image using the default tissue probability maps as priors.
-SPM will create, by default, gray and white matter images and bias-field corrected structural image.
+SPM will create, by default, gray and white matter images and intensity nonuniformity corrected structural image.
 These can be viewed using the `CheckReg` facility as described in the previous section [^1].